Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03a_Import.md

 - ![Radio button](../../Assets/Icons/RadioButton02.png "[Radio button]") *Local file*
 Click this radio button to select a file from your computer to be uploaded.
 The [Choose file] button is displayed.
 - ![Radio button](../../Assets/Icons/RadioButton02.png "[Radio button]") *DMS*
 Click this radio button to select a file from a DMS to be uploaded.
-The [SEARCH] button is displayed.
+A search bar and a [SEARCH] button are displayed.

 - [Choose file]
 Click this button to select a file from your computer to be uploaded.
 If no file has been selected yet, the notice "No file chosen" is displayed.

 - [SEARCH]
 Click this button to search for the file to be uploaded.
-The *Search file* window is displayed, see [Select file](#select-file).
+The *Select file* window is displayed, see [Select file](#select-file).

 - [UPLOAD]
 Click this button to upload the selected file.
 The selected file is uploaded.
-The [UPLOAD] button becomes grayed out.
+The [UPLOAD] button becomes inactive.

 - *File content*
 Click the drop-down list to select to appropriate file content.
-The following options are available:
+The following options are available by default:

   - **Customers/suppliers**
   - **Chart of Accounts**